Prerequisites (Apple Pay)

 In the Apple Developer dashboard:

-- Go to Certificates, Identifiers & Profiles, then select Register a new identifier.
+- Log in to Apple Developer, go to Certificates, Identifiers & Profiles, then select Register a new identifier.

-- Choose Merchant IDs and click Continue.
+- Choose Merchant IDs.

 - Enter a Description (e.g.,